DMJ Archive Login Register My Manuscripts

 4) Role of corresponding author

-5) Recommendations for working with people with personal connections
+5) Recommendations for collaborating with personal connections

 2.2.
 Disclosure of Conflict of Interest